siddhartha-gadgil/DeptWeb/_seminars/2014/2014-08-22-manjunath-krishnapur.md

-In the first lecture, we shall review and prove several of these results (due to Littlewood–Offord, Erdos, Moser, Stanley, Halasz, Tao–Vu, Rudelson-Vershynin...) and show an application to random matrices.
+In the first lecture, we shall review and prove several of these results (due to Littlewood–Offord, Erdos, Moser, Stanley, Halasz, Tao–Vu, Rudelson–Vershynin...) and show an application to random matrices.

 In the second part, we start with a question in random polynomials and see how it leads to a variant of the Littlewood–Offord problem that has not